shubhamborke7778/Technical-Paper/Technical Paper.md

 * Another solution with "Bloom filter" is possible.
 Which creates barriers before the cache to store all keys exits in the current database.
 If the request key is not present then it will avoid chacking cache data and return null directly.
 If a key is present in the database, the matched key will go through the database.

 * We can use a lock mechanism for the cache.
 When the first request is initiated, the data in the cache will be locked.
 At this time other queries will not able to access data until a request to complete.
 After lock release, the waiting queries will be directly retrieved data from the cache.

+* For avoiding scaling issues from the original server to the proxy server, the recently reserved request should store in cache and a copy of the process also should be kept by the original server.
+The same thing happens with a proxy server to a client-server.
+Hence original server and proxy server can check for the existing key.
+If exist, will redirect that data.
+If do not, then make a copy of the process data.

 ### Resources
 <hr>